GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 Let's assume that you have a large random dump of music videos which you want to sort to watch on your media-center PC using Enso Launcher [mediaprobes](https://github.com/GChristensen/enso-portable#Mediaprobes).
-Normally, to sort the videos you will open a video in the player, assess it, stop playback and navigate to file explorer to move the video into the corresponding destination directory.
+Normally, to sort files you will open a video in the player, assess it, stop playback and navigate to file explorer to move the video into the corresponding destination directory.
-To be more specific, let's assume that you made the following directory tree of destination categories:
+To be more specific, let's assume that you have made the following directory tree of destination categories:

 ```
 D:/music